 Clinics are on Monday afternoons and Thursday mornings with the Practice Nurse.

-The childhood immunisation clinic is rung alongside the baby/drop in clinic and is run by our Practice Nurse.
-The Health Visitor is available to provide information, advice and support and answer any queries around immunisations for the under 5 year olds.
+Childhood immunisations are given by our Practice Nurse.
+Your Health Visitor can provide you with information, advice and support and answer any queries around immunisations for the under 5 year olds.
 Vaccinations protect you and your family from serious diseases.
 If you are offered a vaccination, please accept it – for you or your child.
 Childhood immunisation clinics are held on the first and third Tuesday every month.

 Regular check-ups and advice from our practice nurses on lifestyle including smoking, medication, alcohol, exercise and diet.
 For asthma and COPD, advice on inhaler techniques.

 All our clinicians give advice on contraception and sexual health during surgery hours.
 If you require emergency contraception please ask for an urgent appointment.

 We offer both the contraceptive implant (Nexplanon) fitting and removal and coil fitting and removal.
 Please make an appointment with a Doctor to discuss this.

 Contraception and Sexual Health Clinics – Main Hub Centres – Tel: 0300 323 1300

 Please click here to visit Cheshire’s new sexual health service website.
 All their services, tests, advice and treatment are FREE and CONFIDENTIAL.